Home Birth Midwives in York, Pennsylvania

 What is the difference between a CPM and a CNM in Pennsylvania?

 A Certified Professional Midwife (CPM) is trained specifically for out-of-hospital births.
-A Certified Nurse-Midwife (CNM) has nursing training and can practice in both hospital and home settings.
-Both are qualified for home birth.
-York has 10 CPMs and 0 CNMs in our directory.
-Pennsylvania cnm practice act, so both types may be licensed in your state.
+A Certified Nurse-Midwife (CNM) has nursing training and may practice in hospital, birth center, clinic, or home settings.
+York has 2 CPM/LM/other midwife listings and 24 CNM listings in our directory.
+Confirm each provider's current setting and license directly.

 Other Cities in Pennsylvania